 What Happens During the Cambodian Water Festival?

-What should you do during the Cambodian Water Festival?
+How to celebrate the Cambodian Water Festival?

 Siem Reap and Phnom Penh are the places to be during the Cambodian Water Festival.
-At Phnom Penh’s Sisowath Quay, over four million people show up to watch the amazing boat races.
+Count yourself lucky to participate in the colorful, loud, and super fun festivities!

-Siem Reap is completely packed as well with people on the bridges and along the river cheering and having a good time.
-During the festival have fun exploring the many street food stands and other stalls near the rivers.
-Make friends with locals, cheer for your favorite boat, and maybe meet the racers.
-After filling yourself with tasty Khmer street food in the evening, enjoy drinks under the fireworks.
+If you’re in Cambodia during the water festival, have fun exploring the many street food stands and other stalls near the river.
+Make friends and hang out with locals, cheer for your favorite colorful race boat, and seize any chance you get to meet some racers.
+Fill up with tasty Khmer food in the evening and enjoy drinks under firework displays.